Mixing Oil Paints "Technique Guide"

-Why Mixing Is Essential
+Why Mixing Oil Painting Is Essential?

 Paint is a dispersion of small, colored, insoluble particles (pigments) in a liquid medium composed of solvent(turpentine oil or clove oil) and binder(Linseed oil and Safflower oil).

-How To Mix Oil Paints
+How To Mix Oil Paints?

 The "fat over lean" rule is key, the primary layer is to be leaner in terms of oil than the successive layer above, notice, Fat over Lean refers to the oil painting principle that applying paint with a higher ratio of oil to color pigments over paint with a lower ratio of oil to color pigments can ensure a more flexible paint film that will not crack later.